mcollovati/vertx-vaadin/vertx-vaadin-10-parent/vertx-vaadin10/README.md

-# Vertx-Vaadin-8
+# Vertx-Vaadin-10

-Vertx-Vaadin-10 is an adapter library that allow Vaadin 10.x applications to run on a Vert.x environment.
+Vertx-Vaadin-10 is an adapter library that allow Vaadin 10.x (or higher) applications to run on a Vert.x environment.

 Vertx-vaadin provides a Vert.x verticle that starts an http server and initialize `VertxVaadinService`, a custom implementation of VaadinService.